microsoft/JARVIS/README.md

 npm install
 npm run dev
 ```

+Here's a tip, you can switch to ChatGPT by `double click` on the setting icon!

 Note that in order to display the video properly in HTML, you need to compile `ffmpeg` manually with H.264

 ```bash